 What’s a bigger pain than calculating your tax bill?
 Calculating it twice.
 Yet that’s precisely what millions of taxpayers are forced to do every year because of the alternative minimum tax (AMT).

 Managing your taxes to avoid or minimize the AMT is difficult but not impossible.
 With careful management of your deductions and income, you could potentially reduce your exposure to the tax.
-The place to start formulating your AMT strategy is with an understanding of what the tax is and how likely you are to be affected.
+To start formulating your AMT strategy, begin with an understanding of what the tax is and how likely you are to be affected.

 AMT red flags